-CARE LEAVERS HIGHER EDUCATION FINANCE STATEMENT AND GUIDANCE October 2012 (Appendix 1 updated 2014)
+CARE LEAVERS HIGHER EDUCATION FINANCE STATEMENT AND GUIDANCE September 2016

 Haringey Council aims to see that the children and young people in its care are successful in education.
 They are supported to make progress and equipped with the life tools to make appropriate choices to progress through education and into employment.